mukegedavid-gmail-com/mukegedavid-gmail-com-Bitcoin-Price-Prediction-Using-RNN/README.md

 # mukegedavid-gmail-com-Bitcoin-Price-Prediction-Using-RNN
 Bitcoin is incredibly volatile and is prone to wild swings within a day or even within minutes.
 This makes trading a dangerous venture.
 As Bitcoin can be considered as a sequential data, the use of Recurrent Neural Networks (RNN) can help in future price forecasting to enhance the success of Bitcoin traders.

+Recurrent neural networks (RNN) are the state-of-the-art algorithm for sequential data.
+It is an algorithm that remembers its input due to its internal memory, which makes the algorithm perfectly suited for solving machine learning problems involving sequential data.
+It is one of the algorithms that have great results in deep learning.
+In this project RNN is used to predict the price of Bitcoin by analyzing the information of the last 9 years.
+We implemented a simple RNN model that helps us predict the price of Bitcoin.

+Long Short-Term Memory (LSTM) networks are an extension of recurrent neural networks, which basically extend the memory.
+Therefore it is well suited to learn from important experiences that have very long time lags in between.
+LSTMs enable RNNs to remember inputs over a long period of time.
+This is because LSTMs contain information in a memory, much like the memory of a computer.
+The LSTM can read, write and delete information from its memory.
+We implemented a simple model that uses LSTM to predict the price of Bitcoin using LSTM.